TobiasVanDyk/Netgear-A6210/README.md

 <img src="https://github.com/TobiasVanDyk/Netgear-A6210/blob/master/usb3hubswitch.jpg" width="345" height="270" />

-This as the added advantage that the dongle aerial is then positioned vertically, which adds to in its radio efficiency.
+This as the added advantage that the dongle aerial is then positioned vertically, which adds to its radio efficiency.
+The Windows 7 drivers supplied on the Asus CD also requires the occasional replug...

 ### Steps to install in Mint 19.1: